- Impressive lens gives sharp images all through its really useful zoom range

-The new RX100 VI, though, is a slightly different beast.
-While Sony has previously been happy to let Panasonic own the high-zoom travel compact sector with models like the Lumix TZ200, the new RX100 plants a size-10 boot in TZ territory.
+All of those models remain on sale, which makes sense as the new RX100 VI is a different beast.
+Sony has previously been happy to let Panasonic own the high-zoom travel compact sector with models like the Lumix TZ200, but the RX100 VI plants a size-10 boot in TZ territory.

 Out goes the 24-70mm lens seen on the last three versions, with the RX100 VI instead fronted by 24-200mm lens that gives you the equivalent of an 8.3x optical zoom.

-The most impressive physical feat of the RX100 VI is that Sony has effectively tripled the reach of the lens without making the camera significantly bigger.
-It’s 1.8mm deeper than its predecessor, but the same length and width.
+On the plus side, Sony has effectively tripled the reach of the lens without making the camera significantly bigger.
+It’s only 1.8mm deeper than its predecessor, but the same length and width.

 Sony’s achieved this by making the lens slower – the maximum aperture now runs from f/2.8-4.5, rather than the f/1.8-2.8 of the previous model.
 While this may disappoint low-light and shallow depth-of-field fans, others may consider the extra reach worth the sacrifice.